 Do a post-procedure neurovascular examination.
 A neurovascular deficit warrants immediate orthopedic evaluation.

 Do post-procedure x-rays to confirm proper reduction and identify any coexisting fractures.

 Warnings and Common Errors for the Stimson Technique

 Ensure that the patient is secured to the stretcher to prevent falling off the stretcher.

 Apparent shoulder dislocation in a child is often a fracture involving the growth plate, which tends to fracture before the joint is disrupted.

 In patients who return with increased pain within 48 hours after a reduction, hemarthrosis is likely (unless the shoulder has again dislocated).
-Aspirate the blood from the joint space (see How to Do Arthrocentesis of the Shoulder Arthrocentesis of the Shoulder An evaluation of the shoulder includes a physical examination and sometimes arthrocentesis.
-(See also Evaluation of the Patient With Joint Symptoms.)
-Physical examination of the shoulder involves... read more ).
+Aspirate the blood from the joint space (see How to Do Arthrocentesis of the Shoulder How To Do Shoulder Arthrocentesis Arthrocentesis of the shoulder is the process of puncturing the glenohumeral joint with a needle to withdraw synovial fluid.
+The anterior approach, which is described here, is most common and... read more ).

 Drugs Mentioned In This Article